umbc-cmsc478/spring2024/projects.md

 - Experiments - description of your testbed; list of questions your experiments are designed to answer
 - Details of the experiments; observations
 - Conclusions
+- Clear description of contributions (in case of group project).
+In case of combined contribution, mention how it started as individual and transitioned into combined work.